Cornell-University-Combat-Robotics/Training-fa23/Scamvenger-Hunt/task7.md

 The text you get will be the password to unlock your final treasure

-Go to the util folder, and find the pdf named "Treasure-procted.pdf" Open the file using the password you received to uncover the treasure.
+Go to the util folder, and find the pdf named "Treasure-procted.pdf" Open the file in your file explorer or finder or whatever you use for file management Using the password you received to uncover the treasure.